The 10 Best Racing Games for Mac

-The last time I tried to make a list of racing games for Mac, I couldn’t even find 10 racing games, let alone 10 good ones.
+The last time I tried to list the best racing games for Mac, I couldn’t even find 10, let alone 10 good ones.
 But things have changed.
-In 2015 alone, we got Dirt 3 and Distance (and maybe Grid Autosport too).
+In 2017 alone, we got DiRT Rally, F1 2016 and F1 2017.

 Sonic & SEGA All-Stars Racing

-With a multitude of SEGA characters to play as, this game is a great way to relieve your arcade cravings.
+With a multitude of SEGA characters to play as this game is a great way to relieve your arcade cravings.
 The AI is superb and the tracks are incredibly detailed.
 This game is accessible and should even appeal to those who aren’t usually into racing games.
-See it action here.

 A Good Match for: Gamers looking for a more realistic experience filled with real-life cars and competitions.

 Hardcore racing fans, stop your search right here.
 This is a game meant for you.
 F1 2013 is Codemasters’ latest Formula 1 game available on Mac.
 With its screaming V8 engines, chess-like strategy and extreme handling, this game was made for the committed.
 It's definitely a difficult game to play but put in the effort and the game pays you back with interest.

 Codemasters tried to make the handling as realistic as possible but still managed to allow novice drivers to get the hang of this game.
 Formula 1 fans, this is the only game you need, but other racing fans should also give it a try.
 Get this game right and winning a race will definitely give you a high.
 The multiplayer is also loads of fun, with plenty of crashes.

 My favorite part, though?
 You can also drive the mad turbo era cars of the 80’s and 90’s.
 Intimidated by the F1 series?
 You can pick up the older version of this game, F1 2012.
 That game is friendlier for beginners, cheaper, and almost arcade-like by comparison.

 A Good Match for: Gamers wanting a challenging, yet realistic experience.
 And F1 fans of course.